davidlattimore/perfetto-recorder/README.md

 ## Unsupported features

 This crate doesn't support async usage.
-Put another way, it assumes that a span opened on one thread will be closed on that same thread. tracing-perfetto-sdk-layer has support for this.
+Put another way, it assumes that a span opened on one thread will be closed on that same thread. tracing-perfetto-sdk-layer has support for async.

 tracing-perfetto-sdk-layer also has support for receiving perfetto tracing data from the system, allowing the trace to also include things like scheduling events.